whitneyburton/portfolios/students/patrickmedaugh.md

 Deployed to Heroku: N
 Uses Newrelic: Y
 What is the average performance and traffic?
-3?
 Required number of records seeded?
 Y
-Load Testing Script 3?
+Load Testing Script
-Performance Optimization Techniques 3?
+Performance Optimization Techniques
-Additional Features 3?
+Additional Features

 Team

 Projects

-(Intro)

-GameTime (Lightcyclees
+GameTime (Lightcycles)

 GitHub URL https://github.com/patrickmedaugh/Tron-lightcycles
 Original Assignment https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown

 Create a game using JavaScript in the browser.
+We used canvas for our project and implemented multiple difficulty levels.

 (evaluation comments)

 (evaluation scores)

-(feedback to me)

 Community

 Giving Feedback

-(feedback from me)
+...

 Being a Community Member

-(feedback to me)
+...

 Playing a Part